intersystems-community/irisdemo-demo-htap/README.md

 To proove that we are actually reading the columns we are SELECTing, we sum up the bytes of all the filds reeturned as **proof of work**.

+## 7 - How much space does it take on disk?

+I filled up a 70Gb DATA file system after ingesting 171,421,000 records.
+That would mean that each records would take an avergage of 439 bytes (rounding up).

+I also fileed 100% of my first journal directory and about 59% of the second.
+Both filesystems had 100Gb which means that 171,421,000 would take about 159Gb of journal space or that each records would take an average of 996 bytes.

 ## 6 - Architecture of the HTAP Demo

 The architecture of the HTAP demo is shown below: